 In some cases your doctor may recommend you participate in an overnight sleep study to track your brain waves and breathing during sleep.
 This is usually only recommended if sleep paralysis is causing you to lose sleep.

 Symptoms of sleep paralysis typically resolve within a matter of minutes and don’t cause any lasting physical effects or trauma.
 However, the experience can be quite unsettling and frightening.

 Sleep paralysis that occurs in isolation doesn’t typically require treatment.
-However, those who also have signs of narcolepsy should consult a doctor.
-This is especially important if symptoms interfere with your work and home life.
+But those who also have signs of narcolepsy should consult a doctor.
+This is especially important if symptoms interfere with work and home life.

-You can minimize symptoms or frequency of episodes with a few simple lifestyle changes:
+You can minimize symptoms or the frequency of episodes with a few simple lifestyle changes:

 - Reduce stress in your life.